Guide to the 2010 Home Theater Projector Comparison Report

 Projector Screen Recommendations Page

 Discusses some basics regarding matching projector to screen to room.
 It summarizes some things appearing in our multiple Projector Screen articles.
-For specific screen recommendations for a particular projector, visit that projector's review, many have a screens section.
+For specific screen recommendations for a particular projector, visit that projector's review.

 Compare Projectors Page